ucb-bar/stac-top/docs/test_plan.md

 The control flags (such as `SRAM_EXT_EN` and `SRAM_SCAN_MODE`) will be set by the FPGA;
 the required values for each test mode is given in the chip docs.

-For tests involving VDD sweeps, we will use a sourcemeter configured to provide a precise supply voltage.
+For tests involving VDD sweeps, we will use a source meter configured to provide a precise supply voltage.
+We plan to use a Keithley 2420 source meter.
+We estimate that we will need 1mV precision over a 0.4V - 2.0V range.
+The specs for this source meter say it has a programming resolution of 50uV and a source accuracy of ~600uV.
+This should be more than sufficient for our usage.
+The source meter uses banana plugs, which we'll need to adapt to the male headers on our board (using a cable like [this](https://www.amazon.com/Goupchn-Stackable-Banana-Plug-Jumper/dp/B08KZJS8VB), though we can likely build something similar ourselves).

+The source meter will be connected to VDDDEXT1V8, which is connected to VDDD1V8 via a jumper.
+The Keithley source meter supports, but does not require, 4 wire sense.
+We don't anticipate needing to use 4 wire sense, but we will have spare VDDD1V8 headers that can be used for a sense connection if desired.

 When testing at high clock frequencies or low VDDD, we will bypass the Rocket to the maximum extent possible.
 This means we won't depend on external flash/PSRAM, JTAG/UART/serial TL, etc. while performing the test.